HomeBlog Home

 Unfortunately, these strict regulations limit property owners' rights in the name of preservation and rehabilitation.
 Most historic districts require building and alteration restrictions on the property, meaning significant changes to the historic home can not be made.

-7. Con: Complicated Renovations
+7. Con: Complicated and Specialized Renovations

 two men working on home renovations inside of a historic home